UC Aho Hīnātore | UC Accelerator Scholarship

 - Attainment of these outcomes will represent successful completion of the project.

 - Understand that if they successfully complete this project, they will be offered a UC Aho Hīnātore | Accelerator PhD Scholarship valued at $28K per annum plus tuition for a maximum of 360 points of PhD study.

 During your project you will be enrolled in a zero credit course (SCHL590) which will give you access to the buildings and resources you require.
 Successful completion of this course, i.e. your project, will be the prerequisite of continuing on to PhD studies.

 Towards the end of your project, you and your supervisor will sign off on the success of the project and this will be used as part of your application documents for the PhD programme.
 Individuals must submit the Aho Hīnātore Evaluation Form within one week of completion of the 12-week project to be eligible for the Accelerator PhD Scholarship.

-Once you have submitted the evaluation form, you must complete an application to enrol via myUC into your desired PhD programme.
 After your admission has been processed and you have accepted your formal offer, the Scholarships Office will then proceed to arrange your Accelerator PhD Scholarship.

 Successful recipients must commence their PhD studies by the 1st June 2024.

 Scholarship regulations should be the first point of call when trying to find out more information about a particular scholarship.

 The round opens mid-May and all proposals must be submitted by 5pm 4th August with decisions on awardees announced in the final week of September.

 - Projects with a named student will need to apply through the Community Force system.
 Apply here using your myUC account.